spamty/build-sites/README.md

 ## Deploy

+### Deploy manually

+Call the build script on server eg: `./spamty.website.sh`

 ### Webhooks

+*Webhooks are currently not working because now on bitbucket!
+Deploy manually!*

 The software webhooks <https://github.com/adnanh/webhook> allows us to create HTTP endpoints (hooks) on the server, which can be used to execute configured commands.